About Chicago Exotics Animal Hospital

 practicing foreign languages and is proficient in Spanish.

 She also enjoys playing guitar and holds a captive audience with

 our part-time veterinarians.
 She is a 2003 graduate from

 Michigan State College of Veterinary Medicine.
 She loves exotic medicine, but

 also practices emergency, acupuncture and chiropractic medicine.
 She

 is pictured below holding a Lemur from the Torango Zoo.

 joined our staff in 2011.
 She pictured above.

-her Zoology B.S. from Southern Illinois University.
+her Zoology B.S. from Southern Illinois University in 1990.
 Her

 special interests are venomous bites and stings, exotic pets,